Call 911 if the victim:

 3. Do Not Clean Up Before Receiving Medical Attention

-- To preserve evidence, the victim should not bathe, go to the bathroom, comb her hair, or change clothes until she has received a medical examination.
+- To preserve evidence, the victim should not bathe, go to the bathroom, comb their hair, or change clothes until they have received a medical examination.
 Do not clean up anything at the site of the assault.

 4. Seek Immediate Medical Attention at Doctor's Office or an Emergency Room

 - If the victim has been raped, a doctor will use a rape kit to collect hair, semen, clothing fibers, and other evidence of the attacker's identity.

-- Even if the victim is not sure she wants to report the attack, it is still important to collect and preserve evidence so it can be accessed at a later date, if necessary.
+- Even if the victim is not sure they want to report the attack, it is still important to collect and preserve evidence so it can be accessed at a later date, if necessary.

 - If the victim wishes to report the attack, the hospital staff will call the police from the emergency room.

 - A doctor will treat injuries from the rape or sexual assault.

 - Consult your doctor or call the National Sexual Assault Hotline at 800-656-HOPE (4673) for referrals to support groups or mental health counselors who can help the victim deal with the trauma of rape or sexual assault.
 Providing ongoing access to support for rape and sexual assault victims is essential, because healing can require many years.

-- If you are a friend or relative of a rape or sexual assault victim, listen and provide ongoing support, and reassure the victim that she or he is not at fault for what happened.
+- If you are a friend or relative of a rape or sexual assault victim, listen and provide ongoing support, and reassure the victim that they are not at fault for what happened.